 Pixel Mapping is a feature that allows the mapping of specific functions of sACN, Color Kinetics KiNET, or Art-Net controlled fixtures (RGB, Intensity, CMY, etc.) to each of the pixels in Mbox's composite video image.
-Pixel mapping data is generated from the onscreen imagery of the server and may be output from one or more Ethernet interfaces of the Mbox computer.
-While pixel mapping, Mbox retains its normal video output so a video signal can still be sent to a display device.
+Pixel mapping data is generated from the onscreen imagery of the server and may be output from one or more ethernet interfaces of the Mbox computer.
+While pixel mapping, Mbox retains its normal video output(s) allowing a video signal to be sent to a display device.

-Mbox Designer can output data for an unlimited number of pixel mapping pixels, Studio+ can output data for up to 16,000 pixels, Studio 8000, and Mini 3600.
+Mbox Designer can output data for an unlimited number of pixel mapping output pixels, Studio+ can output data for up to 16,000 output pixels, Studio 8000, and Mini 3600.